afff lawsuitafff lawsuitafff lawsuit

 Who can file a claim?

-Any US military veteran, active servicemember, military dependents and contractors who regularly lived and worked on or near a US military base who developed certain cancers or serious health conditions can file a claim.
+Any US military veteran, active servicemember, military dependents and contractors who regularly lived and worked on or near a US military base who developed any of the following conditions can file a claim:

-You can learn more about who can file a claim in our FAQ section.
+You can learn more about who is qualified to file a claim in our FAQ section.

 FAQs